QuantuMobileSoftware/react-cookiecutter/README.md

 # react-cookiecutter
-React with django Cookiecutter authorization proof of concept
+React with django csrf authorization proof of concept